OCA/business-requirement/business_requirement_deliverable/README.rst

 * Procurement of other physical goods (server, etc.)
 * Procurement of other virtual goods (templates, sub-contracting, etc.)

-RL directly depends on the DL.
+RL depends on the DL or directly on BR

 ..  figure:: ../business_requirement_deliverable/static/img/bus_req_resource.png
    :width: 600 px